wacncontent/CustomizeTool/removeCommentOutput2/articles/mobile-services/mobile-services-dotnet-backend-get-started-custom-authentication.md

 ## Overview
 This topic shows you how to authenticate users in the Azure Mobile Services .NET backend by issuing your own Mobile Services authentication token.
 In this tutorial, you add authentication to the quickstart project using a custom username and password for your app.

 >[AZURE.NOTE] This tutorial demonstrates an advanced method of authenticating your Mobile Services with custom credentials.
-Many apps will be best suited to instead use the built-in social identity providers, allowing users to log in via Microsoft Account, and Azure Active Directory.
+Many apps will be best suited to instead use the built-in social identity providers, allowing users to log in via Facebook, Twitter, Google, Microsoft Account, and Azure Active Directory.
 If this is your first experience with authentication in Mobile Services, please see the [Add authentication to your app] tutorial.

 This tutorial is based on the Mobile Services quickstart.
 You must also first complete the tutorial [Get started with Mobile Services].